 Provisions for taxes are created in the amount of the settlement amount for corporation and trade tax not yet assessed as well as foreign taxes and for risks from external tax audits.
-From the 2020 fiscal year onwards, the provision for interest from expected back tax payments will be reported under other provisions.
+The provision for interest from expected back tax payments is reported under other provisions.